Language selection

 2. Quota control for each category of FCFS TRQ goods is managed through two General Import Permits (GIP) – GIP No. 20 – Wheat and Wheat Products and Barley and Barley Products and GIP No. 100 – Eligible Agricultural Goods.

 3. FCFS TRQ goods imported under the authority of GIP No. 20 are classified as within access commitment and assessed at a rate of duty of within access commitment until the quota is filled or expired.
 Whether the goods of a particular category are classified as within access commitment is determined by calculating the quota level of FCFS imports at the time of final accounting.
-Any shipment of goods that is released and accounted for, under subsection 32(1), (3), or (5) of the Customs Act, on or before the day on which the quota is filled, is classified as within access commitment and assessed at the rate of duty of the within access commitment.
+Any shipment of goods that is released and accounted for, under subsection 32(1), (3), or (5) of the Customs Act, on or before the day and time on which the quota is filled, is classified as within access commitment and assessed at the rate of duty of the within access commitment.

 6. When a shipment of FCFS TRQ goods has been short-shipped, the GIP applicable for that particular category of goods at the time of importation of the goods short-shipped will determine their tariff classification.
 GIP No. 20 does not authorize the importation of goods which have not actually arrived in Canada.
-For example, if a shipment of goods imported is short-shipped during a period when GIP No. 20 is applicable, the shortage must be imported, released, and accounted for on or before the day on which the quota is filled in order for the goods to be classified as within access commitment and assessed at a rate of duty of within access commitment.
+For example, if a shipment of goods imported is short-shipped during a period when GIP No. 20 is applicable, the shortage must be imported, released, and accounted for on or before the day and time on which the quota is filled in order for the goods to be classified as within access commitment and assessed at a rate of duty of within access commitment.

 7. Pursuant to section 10 of the Customs Tariff, the CBSA is responsible for classifying goods under a tariff item in accordance with the General Rules for the Interpretation of the Harmonized System and the Canadian Rules, unless otherwise provided.
 The CBSA cannot classify a good under a tariff item that contains the phrase within access commitment unless the good is imported under the authority of a permit issued under section 8.3 of the Export and Import Permits Act (EIPA) and in compliance with the conditions of that permit.